timschabel/X-Team-35-2b/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

-The amount of money that player bets on; the action the player take such as hit, stay, quit or continue.
+the money that player bets on, the action of player take such as hit, stay, quit or continue.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

-We will be using a text menu interface that displays the names of the cards (i.e 4 of hearts or Jack of spades) that the Player has in their hand and that the Dealer has "face up" on his side.
-There will also be a display of the player's remaining money every time a card is flipped.
-The text menu interface will simulate a black jack table with text.
-For example, it may look something like this:

-Welcome to CS 400's Blackjack Room!
-Minimum buy in is $100.

-What amount would you like to bet for this round? (player's integer input) Remaining money: $134

-Dealer: Ace of spades , undisclosed card

-(Row of dashes)

-Player: Two of hearts, 9 of clubs

-(Row of dashes)

-What action would you like to take?
-Options:
-hit
-stay
-quit
-continue

-(player's string input)

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

+Main, Deck, BlackJack.

 Name each interface or class and briefly describe its function or purpose.

 ## Edit and Submit this file and any figures referenced by this document.